-This case study examines the history of federal voting rights for First Nations peoples in Canada from 1867 to today.
+Note: This case study was developed in consultation with historians at Indigenous Services Canada and key First Nations educators, including those on Elections Canada’s Advisory Circle of Educators.
+It examines the history of federal voting rights for First Nations peoples in Canada from 1867 to today.

-Note: This lesson does not cover the larger story of First Nations’ rights, governance and law, or the voting rights of the Inuit and Métis.
+This lesson does not cover the larger story of First Nations’ rights, governance and law, or the voting rights of Inuit and Métis.

 Hundreds of distinct First Nations governed themselves for thousands of years before European settlers arrived in what is now Canada.
 Each First Nation had its own ways of making decisions based on its community’s needs and values.
 These ways were different from the systems that European settlers introduced.
 Many of these distinct First Nations ways of governance continue today.

-After Europeans arrived, the French and British colonial administrations had several types of governance arrangements, such as treaties, with First Nations peoples.
+After Europeans arrived, the French and British colonial administrations had several types of governance arrangements, such as treaties with First Nations peoples.
 At Confederation in 1867, responsibilities were divided between federal and provincial levels of government.
-The federal government (Government of Canada) took on responsibility for First Nations.
+The federal government (Government of Canada) gave itself responsibility for First Nations.
 (They were called Indians at that time.)
 First Nations were not consulted about this change.

 The Indian Act has been amended many times and is still in force today.
-This complex law was based on the premise that it was the Crown’s responsibility to care for and protect the interests of First Nations by acting as a “guardian” until First Nations could fully integrate into Canadian society.
-It defined “Indian status” and set out rules and rights for First Nations peoples who were considered Status Indians.
+This complex law was based on the premise that it was the Crown’s responsibility to care for and protect the interests of First Nations by acting as a “guardian” until First Nations could assimilate into Canadian society.
+It defined “Indian status” and set out rules and rights for First Nations peoples who were considered status Indians.